-- Decommission the existing manager, making sure it is no longer able to connect to the Microsoft SQL server hosting the SEPM database.
+- Decommission the existing manager, making sure that it is no longer able to connect to the Microsoft SQL Server hosting the SEPM database.

-- Ensure the new manager has the same hostname as the existing manager.
+- Ensure that the new manager has the same host name as the existing manager.

-Note: If desired, configure the new manager with the same IP address as the existing manager.
+Note: It is possible to configure the new manager with the same IP address as the existing manager.

-- Install the SEPM to the new manager making sure the match the version of SEPM to the existing server.
+- Install the SEPM to the new manager making sure to match the version of SEPM to the existing server.

 - Use the following step In the Management Server Configuration Wizard (MSCW):